OpenVidu/openvidu.io-docs/docs/home/index.md

  - Run this Docker container

 ```
-docker run -p 5000:5000 -p 4040:4040 -e KMS_STUN_IP=193.147.51.12 -e KMS_STUN_PORT=3478 -e openvidu.security=false openvidu/openvidu-plainjs-demo
+docker run -p 5000:5000 -p 4040:4040 -e KMS_STUN_IP=stun.l.google.com -e KMS_STUN_PORT=19302 openvidu/basic-videoconference-demo
 ```

- - Wait until you see a public URL ended with `.ngrok.io`.
-You can connect locally in [`localhost:5000`](http://localhost:5000) or by using the ngrok public URL.
-You can also share this URL with anyone you want to test the app over the Internet!
+ - Wait until you see a public URL ended with `.ngrok.io` and connect to it.
+You can share this URL with anyone you want to test the app over the Internet!

 ----------